 Description The Clip capacity setting specifies the recording mode on the record channels.
-Values Global: In this mode, the clip capacity is shared between the different record trains.
+Values The following values are available: Global / Per channel Global: In this mode, the clip capacity is shared between the different record trains.
 Example: When 3 record trains are used, creating a clip of 30 min on REC1 will take 10 min of recording capacity equally from each record train.
 Per channel: In this mode, the clip capacity is only relevant to the individual record train.
 Example: When 3 record trains are used, creating a clip of 30 min on REC1 will take 30 min of recording capacity from the 1st record train, but will not affect the recording capacity of the other two record trains.
 Default value The default value depends on the base configuration: • Global (locked): • in LSM configurations • in Video delay configurations • in Spotbox configurations • Per channel: • with 2-ch VTR • in Server configurations